MicrosoftDocs/VBA-Docs/api/Access.Application.CodeProject.md

 ## Remarks

-Use the **CodeProject** property to refer to one of the following code database collections together with one of its properties or methods.
+Use the **CodeProject** property to refer to one of the following code database collections together with one of its properties or methods:

 - **[AllForms](Access.AllForms.md)**
 - **[AllReports](Access.AllReports.md)**